blujconcepts/blujconcepts.github.io/README.md

 ## Plan

-I will outline and update this section on a month by month basis for the time being I am solely focused on my iOS Development course!
+I will outline and update this section on a month by month basis for the time being I am solely focused on my iOS Development course for the Month of November 2019!